Espresso Machine Terminology – Clarity for the Caffeinated Connoisseur

 Water Filter

-For best results, water used for making espresso should always be filtered.
+For best results, water used to make espresso should always be filtered.
 Something to keep in mind if you’re in the market for an espresso machine is that some come equipped with their own, built-in water filter, while others do not.

 Water Temperature